-The galleries below are organized by Categories.
-Thus, "New American Photographs" and "Waterworks Series" are categorized under "Books."
-My current project, "Searching for Edward Hopper," can be found at "Featured Gallery: Hopper Project."
-"The Snapshot Century," in "Photo History," features images from my vintage snapshot collection.
-I believe that collecting photographs comes from the same impulse as taking them with a camera.
+"The Snapshot Century" gallery, in the "Photo History" folder, features several hundred images from my vintage snapshot collection.
+I believe that collecting photographs comes from the same impulse as making them with a camera.
 Collecting has given me powerful training for my eye and for my imagination.

-After visiting any of the galleries below, click on "Rodger Kingston (rpkphoto)", at top left under the "Smugmug" logo, to return to this home page and my other galleries.
+After visiting any of the galleries below, click on the little house icon before the gallery name at top left to return to this home page and my other galleries.